Publications

 See CV for a complete list: Perlman CV

 [pdf] Perlman, M. (in press).
-Iconic prosody is deeply connected to iconic gesture, and it may occur just as frequently.
+Iconic prosody and its connection to iconic gesture.
 In O. Fischer, K. Akita, and P. Perniss (Eds.)
 Oxford Handbook of Iconicity in Language.
 Oxford University Press.

 [pdf] Winter, B., Woodin, G., & Perlman, M. (in press).
 Defining iconicity for the cognitive sciences.
 In O. Fischer, K. Akita, and P. Perniss (Eds.)
 Oxford Handbook of Iconicity in Language.
 Oxford University Press.